saumyasucharita/IoT_FirstAssignment.github.io/LWM2M/README.md

 But I was unable to perform the Step-3(Start app in QEMU) in the Networking with QEMU page. <br/>
 Also before reaching that step there were a lot of dependent softwares which needed to be installed.<br/>
-I am unaware of what each command did.
+I am unaware of what each command does.
 Therefore, I could not succeed in testing the client code.<br/>

 Commands I used:<br/>
 1. I cloned the Zephyr project from github using:<br/>